15 Best Things to Do in Arches National Park

 2. Arches Backcountry Tour

-Of the millions of park visitors that come to Arches on an annual basis, few ever venture beyond the hikes off Arches National Park Road.
+Of the nearly 1.5–2 million annual park visitors, few ever venture beyond the hikes and viewpoints off Arches National Park Road.

 3. Sand Dune Arch Trail